450+ Products Compared

 ✓ Free shipping with Prime · ✓ Amazon's price guarantee · Affiliate link

-Dentist-prescribed custom night guards typically cost $300–$700 and require two office visits.
-Encore Guards offers a middle path: you take your own dental impression at home using their kit, mail it in, and receive a professionally fabricated guard made in a dental lab — the same process and materials used in clinical settings.
-The fit is more precise than any boil-and-bite guard and the material is significantly more durable.
-With four guard types available (hard, soft, hybrid, and ultra-thin), you can match the guard to your grinding severity rather than settling for a one-type-fits-all approach.
+Dentist-prescribed custom night guards typically cost $300–$700 and often require office visits.
+At around $150 as of this writing, Encore Guards offers a middle path: you take your own dental impression at home using their kit, mail it in, and receive a guard made for your bite.
+The fit should be more precise than a boil-and-bite guard, and the multiple guard types (hard, soft, hybrid, and ultra-thin) let you match the guard to your grinding severity rather than settling for a one-type-fits-all approach.

 This is the right choice for two situations: people with moderate-to-severe bruxism who go through OTC guards quickly, and people who have tried multiple OTC guards and find none of them fit well enough to wear consistently.
-The custom fit also means better jaw alignment during sleep, which can help with morning jaw soreness and headaches that come from an incorrectly positioned guard.
-The American Dental Association recommends custom guards for significant bruxism; Encore Guards makes that option accessible without a dental visit.
-With over 5,700 reviews and a 4.5-star average, it has the strongest user track record of any impression-kit guard on Amazon.
+The American Dental Association notes that dentists may recommend custom-made mouthguards to protect teeth from damage.
+Encore Guards makes that custom-fit route accessible without a dental visit, while still requiring you to get the home impression right.

-Potential downside: Custom guards are a significant cost commitment compared to a $15–$30 OTC option.
-If your grinding is mild, a DenTek Professional-Fit provides very good protection at a much lower cost.
-Also, if your bite changes significantly (e.g., after orthodontic treatment), you’d need to order a new impression.
+Potential downside: Custom guards are a significant cost commitment compared to a $16–$26 OTC option as of this writing.
+If your grinding is mild, a DenTek Professional-Fit may be enough protection at a lower cost.
+Also, if your bite changes significantly after orthodontic treatment or dental work, you may need a new impression.

 Buyer’s Guide: Choosing the Right Mouth Guard for Grinding